Shopping for Antiques

 Just as in Medieval times, Newark is at its liveliest on market days.
 There are antiques and crafts markets in the Market Place on Mondays and Thursdays.
 You can also visit the auction market every Wednesday on the new Riverside Park.

-In addition, the Swinderby International Antiques and Collectors Fair is a one-day fair held on alternate months on the former RAF site at Swinderby, just off the A46 towards Lincoln.
+In addition, the Runway Monday at Newark Antiques and Collectors Fair is a one-day fair held on alternate months.
+It is situated adjacent to the Newark Air Museum and the Newark and Nottinghamshire Showground.

 The Newark International Antiques and Collectors Fair is a two-day event held at Newark Showground every other month throughout the year.
 It is organised by International Antiques and Collectors Fairs (01636 702326) and is the largest fair of its kind in Europe.
 There are up to 2,500 stalls across the 84-acre site at the Newark and Notts Showground at Winthorpe, about 3 miles east of Newark.
 There are 6 buildings, 44 marquees and hundreds of outside pitches.

-For visitors arriving by train, there is a courtesy coach throughout the day from Newark Northgate Station.
+For visitors arriving by train, there is a Courtesy Coach (PDF File, 936kb) throughout the day from Newark Northgate Station.

 The fairs attract thousands of visitors, so if you are wanting to stay overnight in the area, please make sure you book your accommodation early.